-You might notice symptoms, like strange noises coming from under your vehicle, vibrations when you accelerate and squeaking, clicking or knocking sounds.
-If your Territory or Falcon is showing any of these issues, get it to a mechanic immediately.
+You might notice symptoms, like strange noises coming from under your vehicle, vibrations when you accelerate and squeaking, and clicking or knocking sounds.
+You can mistake these symptoms for an engine problem but usually is a driveshaft problem.

 Even though the connecting parts to a driveshaft last up to around 140,000 kilometres because of their sturdy and simple design, it’s important not to neglect their importance.
 You don’t want to wait until they break completely so be sure to inspect them every so often.